 Running the Gauntlet

 After a 7-0 start in MMA, Bader was selected to be apart of The Ultimate Fighter 8, as a member of Antonio Rodrigo “Minotauro” Nogueira‘s team.
-While his credentials were certainly impressive, it’s Bader’s excellent and hilarious audition tape that really stands out.
+While his credentials were certainly impressive, it’s Bader’s excellent and silly audition tape that really stands out.

-The light heavyweight class was rich with talent that season.
+The light heavyweight class was rich with potential that season.
 On his dominant run through the tournament, Bader defeated Kyle Kingsbury, “Filthy” Tom Lawlor, Eliot Marshall, and Vinny Magalhaes in the finale.
 Only Marshall made it to the final horn.

 Stay there.
 Relax.